aivanzhang/panda_patrol/README.md

     ...
 ```
 ### 5) Run your data pipeline
-Run your data pipelines as you normally would.
+Start your data pipelines as you normally would.
+Then run the step in the pipeline with the test.
 Here we use dagster to run the data tests.
 However, you can use whatever Python-based data pipeline.
 ```bash
 dagster dev -f hello-dagster.py
 ```